George S. Patton slapping incidents: Private reprimand and apologies

 The August 10 incident—particularly the sight of Patton threatening a subordinate with a pistol—upset many of the medical staff present.
 The II Corps surgeon, Colonel Richard T. Arnest, submitted a report on the incident to Brigadier General William B. Kean, chief of staff of II Corps, who submitted it to Lieutenant General Omar Bradley, commander of II Corps.
 Bradley, out of loyalty to Patton, did nothing more than lock the report in his safe.
 Arnest also sent the report through medical channels to Brigadier General Frederick A. Blesse, General Surgeon of Allied Force Headquarters, who then submitted it to Eisenhower, who received it on August 16.
 Eisenhower ordered Blesse to proceed immediately to Patton's command to ascertain the truth of the allegations.
-Eisenhower also formulated a delegation to investigate the incidents from the soldiers' points of view, including Major General John P. Lucas, two colonels from the Inspector General's office, and a theater medical consultant, Lieutenant Colonel Perrin H. Long, to investigate the incident and interview those involved.
+Eisenhower also formulated a delegation, including Major General John P. Lucas, two colonels from the Inspector General's office, and a theater medical consultant, Lieutenant Colonel Perrin H. Long, to investigate the incident and interview those involved.
 Long interviewed medical personnel who witnessed each incident, then filed a report entitled "Mistreatment of Patients in Receiving Tents of the 15th and 93rd Evacuation Hospitals" which extensively detailed Patton's actions at both hospitals.

-By August 18, Eisenhower had ordered that Patton's Seventh Army be broken up, with a few of its units remaining garrisoned in Sicily.
+By August 18, Eisenhower had ordered that Patton's Seventh Army be broken up with a few of its units remaining garrisoned in Sicily.
 The majority of its combat forces would be transferred to the Fifth United States Army under Lieutenant General Mark W. Clark.
-This had already been planned by Eisenhower, who had previously told Patton that his Seventh Army would not be part of the upcoming Allied invasion of Italy, scheduled for September.
+This had already been planned by Eisenhower who had previously told Patton that his Seventh Army would not be part of the upcoming Allied invasion of Italy, scheduled for September.
 On August 20, Patton received a cable from Eisenhower regarding the arrival of Lucas at Palermo.
 Eisenhower told Patton it was "highly important" that he personally meet with Lucas as soon as possible, as Lucas would be carrying an important message.
 Before Lucas arrived, Blesse arrived from Algiers to look into the health of the troops in Sicily.
 He was also ordered by Eisenhower to deliver a secret letter to Patton and investigate its allegations.
 In the letter, Eisenhower told Patton he had been informed of the slapping incidents.
 He said he would not be opening a formal investigation into the matter, but his criticism of Patton was sharp.

 Eisenhower's letter to Patton, dated August 17, 1943: